I attended a scientific high school. I was mainly interested in chemistry and biology but,

 program my own website.

-and after a while I was just adding stuff for the seek of programming.
+and after a while I was just adding stuff for the seek of programming and so

 4th and 5th year passed without any particular event for me.

-Anyway, at the start of the 5th year I did not know
+5th year come and I did not know

-if I wanted to continue studying or starting working.
+if I wanted to continue studying or starting working but,

 The most important thing about moving to Trento

-was not for the studies themselves (I could choose Pisa),
+was not for the studies themselves (I could choose Pisa near home),

-but for the independence from my parents: managing expenses, buying food,
+but for the experince of living on my own: managing expenses, buying food,

 Also, I was living in a student residence and there I had the